Croatia, Destinations

 Zagreb is easily reachable by car, bus, or train from other European capitals, for example, from Budapest, Belgrade, or Vienna.

-In Croatia, generally, renting rooms or apartments is very popular.
+In Croatia, generally, renting private rooms or apartments is very popular.
 Especially in smaller touristic towns, you will find mostly private apartments.
 However, in both cities, Zagreb and Dubrovnik, you can find many types of accommodation.
 So if you prefer bigger hotels, small boutique hotels, apartments, etc., you will find everything.
+I think here Zagreb is a bit better when it comes to the variety of accommodation offered.

 Places in Zagreb

 In Zagreb, I stayed in two places.
-Court 5 Apartments are small, but very modern, and have everything needed.
-The apartment is in a great location (just next to the main street Ilica, yet silent), and I really recommend it for a comfortable visiting of Zagreb.
+Court 5 Apartments are small but very modern and have everything needed.
+The apartment is in a great location (just next to the main street, Ilica, yet silent), and I really recommend it for a comfortable visit to Zagreb.

 Hotel Central is partially renovated (and partially still in older style) to stay for 1-2 nights because of its good location if you arrive late by train; it’s just next to the train station.
 I’ve stayed there for one night after my train trip from Budapest.